-HISTOPATHOLOGIC DESCRIPTION: Zymbal’s gland: Infiltrating subcutaneous tissue is a well-circumscribed, unencapsulated, multilobulated neoplasm that forms variably-sized cystic spaces.
+HISTOPATHOLOGIC DESCRIPTION: Zymbal’s gland: Infiltrating the subcutaneous tissue and effacing 90% of the normal Zymbal’s gland is an unencapsulated, well-circumscribed, multilobulated, densely cellular neoplasm that forms variably-sized cystic spaces.
 The neoplasm is composed of polygonal cells arranged in islands and trabeculae supported by a moderate fibrovascular stroma.
-Neoplastic islands often have a peripheral layer of basaloid reserve cells which have distinct cell borders, a small amount of eosinophilic, granular cytoplasm, round to oval nuclei with finely stippled chromatin and up to 4 distinct nucleoli; anisocytosis and anisokaryosis are mild and mitoses are 2/10 HPF.
+Neoplastic islands often have a peripheral layer of basaloid reserve cells which have distinct cell borders, a small amount of eosinophilic, granular cytoplasm, and round to oval nuclei with finely stippled chromatin and up to 4 distinct nucleoli.
+Anisocytosis and anisokaryosis are mild and mitoses average 2 per 10 40x HPF.
 Mitotic figures are present both within basal cells and more mature sebocytes.
-Neoplastic cells exhibit both sebaceous and ductal (squamous) differentiation.
-Multifocally within the neoplasm, there are variably-sized areas of cystic degeneration (dilated ducts), characterized by cystic spaces filled with viable and degenerate neutrophils, eosinophilic granular material (sebum), cocci and/ or necrotic debris.
-Multifocally the neoplasm is infiltrated by numerous viable and degenerate neutrophils, epithelioid macrophages and scattered multinucleated giant cells admixed with acicular cholesterol clefts (pyogranulomatous inflammation) or aggregates of lymphocytes and plasma cells.
+Neoplastic cells often exhibit either sebaceous or ductal (squamous) differentiation.
+Multifocally within the neoplasm, there are variably sized areas of cystic degeneration filled with viable and degenerate neutrophils, eosinophilic granular material (sebum), lamellated keratin, cocci, and/ or necrotic debris.
+Multifocally the neoplasm is infiltrated by numerous viable and degenerate neutrophils, epithelioid macrophages, and scattered multinucleated giant cells admixed with acicular cholesterol clefts (pyogranulomatous inflammation) or aggregates of lymphocytes and plasma cells.

 MORPHOLOGIC DIAGNOSIS: Zymbal’s gland: Carcinoma, Sprague-Dawley rat, rodent.